Tōkaidō Main Line: Tarui Branch Line

 Between Ōgaki and Sekigahara, there is a 25 per mil grade.
-In 1944, a single track bypass was built to avoid this steep slope of the main line and the old westbound track was removed.
+In 1944, a single track bypass (in orange on the diagram) was built to avoid this steep slope of the main line.
+The old section, informally referred to as the "Shin-Tarui Line", remains largely unused, and Shin-Tarui Station was closed in 1986.
+Today, the only rail vehicles that travel on this section of track are freight trains and westbound express trains (the Shirasagi, Hida #36, and Sunrise Seto/Izumo services).

 JR West

 The western part of the Tōkaidō Main Line from Maibara to Kōbe is operated by JR West and forms the main trunk of the company's Urban Network in the Osaka-Kobe-Kyoto metropolitan area.
 Although the line is divided into three segments, known as the Biwako Line, JR Kyoto Line, and JR Kobe Line, they are part of a single contiguous network, with many services traversing multiple sections.
 The Biwako Line includes a segment of the Hokuriku Main Line.
 Some services on the Kosei, JR Takarazuka and Gakkentoshi lines run through onto the Tōkaidō Main Line.

 Biwako Line

 The section between Maibara and Kyoto is known as the Biwako Line.